nzdavidv/pages/_posts/2025-07-16-StoraLinux3.md

 At the end of the last one we had a crappy OS but an ok firmware.

+We've got to jump through a few operating system upgrades before the kernel work.

-## first we need a little better OS - stretch
+## first to Debian stretch

 This updates the OS to Debian stretch